JeannotM/DynamicDifficulty/README.md

 #   damage-done-by-mobs: <percentage, How much damage mobs do to you>
 #   damage-done-on-mobs: <percentage, How much damage you do on mobs>
 #   hunger-drain-chance: <percentage, Chance that the hunger of a player will drain>
+#   damage-done-by-ranged-mobs: <percentage, How much damage projectiles do>
+#   double-durability-damage-chance: <percentage, Chance to take double damage on item durability>
 #   experience-multiplier: <percentage, Experience Multiplier>
 #   double-loot-chance: <percentage, Chance to double the loot dropped when a mob is killed>
 #   allow-pvp: <bool, Whether the player can attack or be attacked by other players>